jwspsqs/qsautomate-local/README.md

 ```

 QSAutomate is designed to be run at the command line.
 The entry point are the files in the `strategies` folders (if you want to follow the convention).
 These files define the Prefect _flow_ which actually orchestrates the _tasks_.

+# 🚨 Some Gotchas

+Issue: I'm getting an error that says data for my benchmark symbol is not available.
+Explanation: You have a cached Zipline bundle that has market data that starts after the start date of your backtest.
+Solution: Delete the directories in `~/.zipline/data/historical_prices_fmp` and rerun the bundling process.